just337ine/simple_shell/README.md

 A system call, on the other hand, is a request made by a program to the operating system kernel to perform privileged operations, such as creating processes, accessing hardware, or performing file I/O. System calls provide an interface for user programs to interact with the operating system's services and resources.

-The main difference between a function and a system call is that functions execute within the user space of a program, while system calls involve a context switch to the kernel space to access protected resources.
+The shs difference between a function and a system call is that functions execute within the user space of a program, while system calls involve a context switch to the kernel space to access protected resources.

 ## How to create processes
 In C, you can create a new process using the `fork` system call.
 The `fork` call creates a new process by duplicating the existing process.
 After forking, the original process becomes the parent process, and the newly created process becomes the child process.
 The `fork` system call returns different values in the parent and child processes, allowing them to distinguish between each other.

-## What are the three prototypes of `main`
+## What are the three prototypes of `shs`
-In C, the `main` function can have three different prototypes:
+In C, the `shs` function can have three different prototypes:

-1. `int main(void)`: This is the most basic form of `main` and is used when the program doesn't take any command-line arguments or environment variables.
+1. `int shs(void)`: This is the most basic form of `shs` and is used when the program doesn't take any command-line arguments or environment variables.
 The return value represents the exit status of the program.

-2. `int main(int argc, char *argv[])`: This form of `main` is used when the program accepts command-line arguments. `argc` is the argument count, indicating the number of command-line arguments, and `argv` is an array of strings containing the arguments.
+2. `int shs(int argc, char *argv[])`: This form of `shs` is used when the program accepts command-line arguments. `argc` is the argument count, indicating the number of command-line arguments, and `argv` is an array of strings containing the arguments.

-3. `int main(int argc, char *argv[], char *envp[])`: This form of `main` is used when the program needs access to the environment variables.
+3. `int shs(int argc, char *argv[], char *envp[])`: This form of `shs` is used when the program needs access to the environment variables.
 In addition to `argc` and `argv`, it also receives the `envp` argument, which is an array of strings containing the environment variables.

 ## How does the shell use the `PATH` to find the programs
 The shell uses the `PATH` environment variable to locate executable programs. `PATH` is a colon-separated list of directories.
 When a command is entered in the shell, it searches each directory specified in `PATH`, in order, to find the corresponding executable file.
 If the executable is found, the shell executes it.
 If the executable is not found in any of the directories listed in `PATH`, the shell displays an error indicating that the command is not found.